Manu343726/CppMeetupWorkshops/workshop1/posts/2014-09-19-your-filename.md

 There is one point to be noted: Its true that the compiler generates one instantation for each combination of parameters, but **modern C++ compilers are smart enough to not generate executable code for templates that are not actually used in the program.** Also, modern compilers perform memoization for template instantation, which increases the performance of the template system.
 Both optimizations make invalid the old argumment saying that C++ templates increase executable size. **Thats not completely true, since the compiler only generates code for the things that are actually used**, after optimizations like inlining, etc.

-See for example the classic fibonnacci metafunction:
+See for example the classic fibonacci metafunction:

 ``` cpp
 template<int n>